TheSonicZone/ThermalPrinterPOC/README.md

 - It drives the stepper in 1-2 phase excitation mode which leads to smooth motion

 ## Development and Building
-This is a TI Code Composer Studio Project
+This is a TI Code Composer Studio Project that is run on a MSP430 Launchpad fitted with a MSP430G2553

 ## How it works
 The documentation on this printer mechanism is sketchy at best so allow me to put the record straight.